Choosing the Right Art Activity for Toddlers: Fun & Engaging Developmental Experiences

 choosing the right art activity for toddlers: fun & engaging developmental experiences

-Creativity can look so different at each developmental stage.
-What we might see as lack of engagement is often a mismatch between projects and the child’s developmental stage.
+What we might see as lack of engagement in young children is really just a mismatch between projects and the child’s developmental stage.

 👉 Sensory Play